 Electrical engineer Thomas Plummer on location during a test.

-The high-g data interrogator allows test personnel to remotely gain access to data stored in a data recorder after a shock test.
+In plain, simple language, describe the problem that the The high-g data interrogator allows test personnel to remotely gain access to data stored in a data recorder after a shock test.
 Currently, once a cannon test using a penetrator is completed, test personnel must physically gain access to the data recorder and then connect to a PC to download data.
 This is time consuming.
-If test personnel are successfully in locating the recorder, data can still be lost due to mechanical binding, connection failures or loss of battery connection inside the device.
-This technology allows test personnel to wirelessly download collected data from several feet away.
+If test personnel are successfully in locating the recorder, data can still be lost due to mechanical binding, connection failures or loss of battery connection inside the devic tools and processes

 McQ performed an extensive literature search, modeling, and empirical testing of various communication methods including radio frequency (RF), acoustic, and light-based approaches for the remote interrogator.
 Down-selected approaches were further analyzed and an RF approach was selected and tested.
 McQ also performed significant electronic component research to determine which components were low-power, low-cost, and could survive a shock.
 Finally, functional shock testing was performed to qualify all components.